vincentjzy/OpenCorr/README.md

 >2021.08.14, Release the GPU accelerated module of ICGN algorithm and an example, instruction can be found in Section 3 (3.
 GPU accelerated modules).
 >
 >2021.11.03, Release an example to implement stereo DIC (3D DIC), thoroughly improve the related modules and documentation.
+>
+>2021.11.16, Implement the calculation of 2D and 3D strains for surface measurement.

 # Index